-Lucas Snaije is the Community & Communications Manager for BYCS and the editor of BYCS Perspectives.
+Lucas Snaije is the Content & Communications Manager for BYCS and the editor of BYCS Perspectives.

 For over 40 years, every Sunday and public holiday sees some of Bogota’s busiest streets radically transformed.
 The famed Ciclovía now enables 120km of usually traffic clogged thoroughfares to become a space for citizens to exercise or casually stroll on foot and by bike, enjoy sweetened coffee and fresh fruit sold by curbside vendors, or take part in various street performances and civic activities.

 What started with the work of a small group of activists in Colombia has inspired communities around the world.
 Today, close to 500 cities on all continents have embraced open streets activations, from Los Angeles to Cape Town, Sao Paulo to New Delhi.
 Such car free events are an important tool for cities around the world to consider for a multitude of reasons.
 They promote street safety, physical activity, decrease air and noise pollution, strengthen communities by encouraging them to claim public space, contribute to local economic development and highlight a vision of a more ludic city.
 These ephemeral activations are an important way to shift mobility practices towards sustainable and active modes, while demonstrating at a relatively low cost what a more human-centric city could look like in the future.
 Rather than changing the physical form of a street, they can help us imagine a different meaning of it.